 “I feel like one and done happens, it happens, but if it’s like an opportunity to stay, where I could stay two years and then go to the league like that could happen too.
 Obviously, now with NIL and everything still gonna get paid.
 You’re still making money in college or you’re in the league so.”

-Kiyan Anthony, not leveraging his father’s name and instead wanting to make it on his own, is commendable.
-On the flip side, Bronny, who should have spent more time in college and worked on his game, is in the G-League and struggling to make any impact.
+Meanwhile, Bronny’s career seems to be in choppy waters at the moment.
+He should have spent more time in college and worked on his game.
+Instead the youngster is in the G-League now, struggling to make any impact.

-Perhaps the Lakers guard wouldn’t have been as heavily critiqued had he earned his stripes with USC before declaring for the draft.
+The Lakers guard wouldn’t have been as heavily critiqued had he earned his stripes with the USC before declaring for the draft.